microsoft/Dataverse-MCP/lab03/README.md

 ![Available tools](./assets/available-tools.png)

 Make sure the tools are selected, and select `OK`.

+## 🧠 Use the Dataverse MCP server tools

 Let's start by asking again about the tables in Dataverse: